K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Introduction

-In the study of a KGRS, the early constructions of examples with maximal symmetry, see \cite{koi90, caohd96, CV96, caohd97limits, fik03, PTV99quasi} among others, all have isoparametric potential functions.
-Furthermore, without the K\"{a}hler setup, the potential function being isoparametric also arises as a consequence of constant scalar curvature \cite{FG16csc, CZ2021rigidity}.
-In \cite[Section 3]{CDSexpandshriking19}, the authors discovered that an appropriate resealing of the potential function, on an expanding KGRS, converges to a function whose integrals of its gradient are reparamertrized geodesics with respect to a suitable metric.

-Our first theorem classifies all K\"{a}hler GRS in real dimension four with such a potential function.
+In the study of a GKRS, the early constructions of examples with maximal symmetry \cite{koi90, caohd96, CV96, caohd97limits, fik03, PTV99quasi}, all have isoparametric potential functions.
+Without the K\"{a}hler setup, an equivalent condition is considered in \cite{kim17}.
+It also arises as a consequence of constant scalar curvature \cite{FG16csc, CZ2021rigidity}.
+Furthermore, in \cite[Section 3]{CDSexpandshriking19}, the authors discovered that an appropriate rescaling of the potential function, on an expanding GKRS, converges to an isoparametric function with respect to a suitable metric.
+Our first result classifies complete K\"{a}hler GRS surfaces with such a potential function.

-\begin{theorem} Let $(M, g, J, f)$ be a complete connected K\"{a}hler GRS of real dimension four.
-If $f$ and $\SS$ are functionally dependent then the manifold must be either \begin{itemize} \item a product of a constant curvature surface with a $2D$ K\"{a}hler GRS, or \item of cohomogeneity one, $f$ is invariant by its action, and each principal orbit is a connected deformed homogeneous Sasakian structure. \end{itemize}
+\begin{theorem} Let $(M, g, J, f)$ be a complete connected non-flat K\"{a}hler GRS of real dimension four.
+If $f$ and $\SS$ are functionally dependent then the manifold must be either \begin{itemize} \item a product of a constant curvature surface with a $2D$ K\"{a}hler GRS, or \item is foliated by equidistant level sets of $f$ and the soliton equation (\ref{grs}) reduces to ODEs which can be solved explicitly.
+Each regular level set is a quotient, by a discrete group, of a deformed Sasakian space-form in dimension three and there is at least one singular level set. \end{itemize}

-\end{theorem} \begin{remark} The classification includes all $U(2)$-invairant metrics constructed earlier by \cite{koi90, caohd96, CV96, caohd97limits, fik03, PTV99quasi}.
-The dimension assumption is crucial as \cite{DW11coho} describes a more general construction in higher dimensions such that $f$ satisfies the above property. \end{remark} \begin{remark} Corresponding to space forms, there are three models of simply connected Sasakian structures with constant holomorphic sectional curvature \cite{tanno69sasa}.
-If simply-connected is replaced by compact then there is also a classification \cite{belgun01, BGbookSasakian08}.
-It must be a quotient by a discrete subgroup of the connected component of the isometry group of either $\mathbb{S}^3$, $\widetilde{SL}(2, \mathbb{R})$ the universal cover of ${SL}(2, \mathbb{R})$, and $\text{Nil}^3$, the Heisenberg group, diffeomorphic to $\mathbb{R}^3$, of $3\times 3$ nilpotent real matrices.
-There are standard Sasakian structures on these models with constant holomorphic sectional curvature $1, -4, -3$ respectively.
-Each is a circle bundle over a compact Riemann surface.